SVCE-ACM/A-December-of-Algorithms/README.md

 # A December of Algorithms
 Welcome to A December of Algorithms.
 This is a small collection of algorithms to implement this December.
-Finish it all to get a certificate :)
+Finish them all to get a certificate :)

+**Send a pull request only after completing all 31 algorithms.**

 ## What Do I Do?
 We have a small collection of algorithms, one for every day of the month.
 Scroll down to take a look at them.
 All you need to do is fork this repository, implement all 31  algorithms and send a pull request over to us.
 Check out our FAQ for more information.